python-boltons/.github/profile/README.md

 modern approach to solving the same problem.
 Namely, while we strive to adhere (more-or-less) to the design tenets of the original project, we choose to utilize separate GitHub repositories and separate PyPI packages for each cohesive set of library utilities.

-These original design tenets can be found [here][2] and are summarized below:
+The original project's architecture statement can be found [here][2].
+We summarize the project's design tenets below:

 1. Be pure-Python and as self-contained as possible.
 1. Perform a common task or fulfill a common role.